By: Heather DeLuca

 5. Avoid fast food and chain restaurants.
 These are stocked with highly processed, sugary foods containing “bad” fats that can wreak havoc on your blood sugar and mood.
 When you do eat out, try to make the healthiest choices available.
 Choose greens and proteins, a turkey burger wrapped in lettuce instead of a bun, lemon juice and olive oil over commercial sauces and dressings, a fruit plate instead of a sugary desert.
 Avoid white bread, potatoes, rice and pasta.

 Breakfast: Bowl of sweetness.
-Mix together 1/3 cup of chopped mixed nuts (pecans, cashews, macadamia and almonds), 1 tbsp. melted butter, cinnamon, ginger, 1 cup blueberries (and/ or sliced strawberries), 1-2 tsp. cream.
+Mix together 1/3 cup of chopped mixed nuts (pecans, cashews, macadamia and almonds), 1 tbsp. melted butter, cinnamon, ginger, 1 cup blueberries, 1-2 tsp. almond, cashew or coconut milk.

 Lunch: Lamb chop special.
 Grilled lamb chop, 2 cups shredded green or red cabbage, with olive oil and 1 tbsp. cider vinegar.
 (OR one bunch steamed kale with soy ginger sauce).